Happy Christmas to all – we hope you have a relaxing break.

 When buying online, consider the following:

-- Always contact the company in question directly via their website if you need to check the authenticity of a communication.
+Always contact the company directly via their website if you need to check the authenticity of a communication.

 When making an online payment to a website look out for the padlock in the browser.
 This doesn’t always mean a website is safe but it’s a good place to start.

 When making an online purchase, trust your gut instinct, if the deal is too good to be true, it probably is.